samarth-asthana/YelpCamp/README.md

 * `v4`  Data Persistence and Associativity for Comments.
 * `v5`  Campground show page styled using Bootstrap3 and custom CSS.
 * `v6`  Added User authentication with application of PassportJS.
-* `v7`  Refactored app.js where, Route definitions are now shifted to separate directory **routes**, thereby improving readability.
+* `v7`  Refactored app.js where, Route definitions are now shifted to separate directory: **routes**, thereby improving readability.
+* 'v8'  Database associativity improved between **Users + Comments**, updated form page for adding a new comment.

 ### NOTE: